For information on how to visit Autonomous Design, please go to our Visit page.

 Every Saturday, May 1st – June 12th | 11am – 2pm

 @ Schindler House on Kings Road

-Cecilie Bendixen and Sophus Ejler Jepsen’s project TENTATIVE CONCRETE is a durational performance of translation and construction, responding to the restrictions of the COVID-19 travel ban.
+Cecilie Bendixen and Sophus Ejler Jepsen’s project TENTATIVE CONCRETE is a durational performance of translation and construction.
 Two concrete installations will be constructed and installed over the next seven weeks, one in the backyard of the Schindler House and the other in the artists’ own garden.
 Each week, Bendixen and Jepsen share haptic and tactile instructions with Casey Baden and Kenneth Yuen of Full Service Creative, who will interpret and build the concrete and burlap structures trademark of Bendixen’s practice.
 Visitors are invited to view the fabrications in real time, every Saturday from 11am – 3pm, between May 1st to June 12th.

 benandsebastian (Ben Clement, born 1981, United Kingdom; Sebastian de la Cour, born 1980, Denmark) are interested in how meaning becomes embedded in spaces that evoke absence, and how particular gaps in knowledge, such as lost objects, broken artifacts or excluded narratives, act upon the imagination.
 This can be seen in their ongoing work, Museum of Nothing, which exists as a series of departments installed in institutional contexts: most recently Department of Voids, at the 21st Century Museum of Contemporary Art in Kanazawa, and at Den Frie Centre of Contemporary Art in Copenhagen.